-CMRITO registrants must only perform procedures, including the authorized acts, in the course of engaging in the practice of the profession (the scope of practice for diagnostic medical sonographers (DMSs) is the use of soundwaves for the purposes of diagnostic or therapeutic procedures, the evaluation of images or data relating to the procedure, and the assessment of an individual before, during and after the procedure).
-The Controlled Acts regulation made under the RHPA requires registrants to only apply soundwaves for diagnostic ultrasound procedures when they have an order from a physician or other authorized health professional.
-Therefore, it would be professional misconduct for a CMRITO registrant to use ultrasound only to obtain a picture or video of a fetus or to determine gender for non-medical reasons.
+CMRTO members must only perform procedures, including the authorized acts, in the course of engaging in the practice of the profession (the scope of practice for DMSs is the use of soundwaves for the purposes of diagnostic or therapeutic procedures, the evaluation of images or data relating to the procedure, and the assessment of an individual before, during and after the procedure).
+The Controlled Acts regulation made under the RHPA requires members to only apply soundwaves for diagnostic ultrasound procedures when they have an order from a physician or other authorized health professional.
+Therefore, it would be professional misconduct for a CMRTO member to use ultrasound only to obtain a picture or video of a fetus or to determine gender for non-medical reasons.